When creating social media content, it’s important to share content that will generate engagement.

 That post generated more comments than any other post I’ve made in the past year.

-To help you maximize engagement and ask more questions, check out the Social Content App.
-It comes with a library of questions and styled images all designed to increase engagement.
+To help you maximize engagement and ask more questions, check out the Social Media Content Club.
+Club members get access to a library of questions and styled images all designed to increase engagement.

 3. Use Hashtags